szydan/gists/setup/ide.md

 #### Disable telemetry

-Another thing you might want to do is to disable the telemetry, if you do not want to send usage information back to Microsoft
+Another thing you might want to do is to disable the telemetry, if you don't want to send usage information back to Microsoft

 For MacOSx